Given their name, you probably believe that bed bugs primarily reside in bedrooms.

 (which is most of the time)

 Bed bugs will likely be hiding.
-Lying dormant and focusing on reproducing until the next time they need to feed.
+Lying dormant and focusing on reproducing between meals.

-The key to locating bed bugs is to understand their behavior.
+The key to locating bed bugs is to understand their behavior and different life stages.

 How they eat, live, reproduce etc…